Exploring ultra-high energy neutrino experiments through the lens of the transport equation: Transport equation

 We compute observables by averaging over the phase space distribution of muons, $f_\mu(t,\vec{x},\vec{p})$, with the appropriate weights.
-This distribution depends on the time, position and momentum of the muon itself, and encodes statistical information that allows us to calculate expectation values of the quantities relevant for the experiments.
-Throughout this work, $ f_\mu$ is normalized so that its integral over momentum $\vec p$ and volume $V$ gives the instantaneous total particle number
+This distribution depends on the time, position and momentum of the muon itself, and encodes statistical information that allows us to calculate expectation values of quantities relevant for the experiments.
+Throughout this work, $f_\mu$ is normalized so that its integral over momentum $\vec p$ and volume $V$ gives the instantaneous total number of muons

 With this normalization, the distribution $f_\mu$ is determined by solving the corresponding transport equation, which governs the muon distribution in the presence of sources.
 These sources can be classified into two types: i) production via scattering of particles in the Earth medium on their way to the detector, ii) production via decays of particles.
 The particles involved in these processes are either flux particles or those produced from scattering or decay of flux particles.